blackman5566/allen-ios-code-style/README.md

 ## When To Use

-Use this style when working on iOS Swift code and the task is about:
+Use this skill when working on iOS Swift code and the task is about:

 - organizing a large Swift file
 - lightly refactoring a UIKit or SwiftUI screen